open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 JSON encoding detects cycles, but changes the converter's established textual representation and its method and formatting behavior.

+### Replacing `fmt`

+A project-owned bounded renderer could remove the remaining dependency on `fmt`, but it cannot preserve the established `%+v` representation through public Go APIs.
+It would have to reproduce aggregate and pointer formatting, `reflect.Value` handling, formatter-method dispatch, and the private `internal/fmtsort` ordering across supported Go versions.
+Rendering sanitized proxy values is smaller, but changes concrete types, method selection, map ordering, and output.
+A deterministic project-owned representation is therefore a separate compatibility decision rather than an incremental safety fix.

 ### Replacing the entire root